 As mentioned, ketoacidosis is generally associated with type 1 diabetes.
 It happens when the body doesn’t have the correct level of insulin.
 It can happen due to someone not giving themselves enough insulin or if they haven’t consumed the right amount of food.

-Some of the first signs of ketoacidosis can be a rise in glucose levels, ketone levels getting higher in the urine, constant thirst, feeling tired and a redness on the skin.
-When the condition gets worse then symptoms will change and can include problems breathing, passing out, being sick, pains in the stomach and being confused.
+Some of the first signs of ketoacidosis can be a rise in glucose levels, ketone levels getting higher in the urine, constant thirst, feeling tired, and redness on the skin.
+When the condition gets worse then symptoms will change and can include problems breathing, passing out, being sick, pains in the stomach, and being confused.

 When To Seek Advice

 Naturally, with any medical condition, if you have signs that something may be wrong then you should seek immediate advice from a doctor.
 Ketosis is natural and you shouldn’t require attention but ketoacidosis can be serious, so if you have type 1 diabetes and experiencing some of the symptoms we have mentioned, then you should seek some advice.

 Whilst ketoacidosis can be serious, it can also be treated quite easily too.